Millennium Media: Millennium Films & Millennium Entertainment

-From the mid-2000's, Nu Image gradually began producing fewer films, with its subsidiary label, Millennium Films, releasing more with a greater level of financing than previously, and its sister company Millennium Entertainment producing the films.
+In early 1996, Nu Image formed a subsidiary label, Millennium Films, for higher-budget productions.
+From the mid-2000s, the main Nu Image company gradually began producing fewer films, with Millennium Films releasing more with a greater level of financing than previously.

 In 2005, it purchased Nu Boyana Film Studios in Bulgaria.

+In March 2007, Nu Image acquired a controlling 52% stake in independent film and home video company First Look Studios.
+As a result, Nu Image and Millennium Films were given an additional outlet for home video and theatrical distribution.

-One of the first films to carry the new name was the remake The Wicker Man starring Nicolas Cage.
+One of the first films to be produced by Millennium Films was the remake The Wicker Man starring Nicolas Cage.
 The film was a critical and commercial failure.
 They continued on with a focus on sequels and remakes of notable properties such as Day of the Dead and Rambo.
 After the commercial success of Rambo, Millennium Films entered into a multi-year deal with Lionsgate to produce several big-budgeted films, the first of which was Conan the Barbarian.
 The deal would be extended over the years with successful box-office hits (The Mechanic) and box office bombs (The Legend of Hercules).
 Another notable success was Olympus Has Fallen starring Gerard Butler.

-The film was originally intended as a mockbuster of White House Down; however the film ended up beating that film into release and was much more profitable, spawning two sequels to date.
+In November 2010, First Look filed for bankruptcy.
+Nu Image formed Millennium Entertainment, LLC to assume the assets of First Look.

 Millennium Entertainment was sold in August 2014.
 The company's library and distribution assets had been sold to a consortium consisting of its current management and Virgo Investment Group.
 The new owners renamed the company Alchemy in January 2015, finally cutting ties to its former sister company Millennium Films, which remained under the control of Avi Lerner.
 Alchemy filed for Chapter 7 Bankruptcy on June 30, 2016.

 Millennium Media

-In 2017, a deal was reached with The Recon Group, a Chinese investment firm, for them to purchase a majority stake in Millennium Films.
+In 2017, a deal was reached with The Recon Group, a Chinese investment firm, for them to purchase a majority stake in the Millennium Films subsidiary.
 The deal was signed and a $20 million downpayment was secured.
 However, this deal was later announced to be off in August 2017 due to the Chinese government clamping down on overseas business investments.
-The following year, the company was rebranded as Millennium Media.
+The same year, Millennium Films was merged into Nu Image to form Millennium Media.

+In 2017, Millennium faced sexual harassment allegations alleging hostile workplace and rampant sexual harassment and gender disparity.

+In 2018, actor Terry Crews testified in front of Congress that he had been threatened by Avi Lerner of Millennium Media not to testify in his sexual assault case.